dx-zone/Linux/README.md

+### Colorize and Highlight Your Code with VI/VIM Editor
+### Turn your VI/VIM Editor to Look Like SublimeText Editor/Visual Studio Code with Monokai Theme Like
-### Set vi/vim color scheme like Sublime/Monokai and set Vim plugin manager with Fugitive & Tagbar Plugins (to enhanced VIM with Git and code editing features, highly recommended to work woth Cpython programming)
+### Set vi/vim color scheme like Sublime/Monokai and set Vim plugin manager with Fugitive & Tagbar Plugins (to enhance VIM with Git and code editing features, highly recommended to work with Cpython programming)

 ```bash
 # Debian based Linux